-Hawaiian cuisine is truly amazing—It’s lip-smacking and mouth-watering—can make foodies everywhere go-gaga.
+Hawaiian cuisine is truly amazing.
+It’s lip-smacking, mouth-watering, and leaves foodies everywhere craving more.
 The cuisine is inspired by diverse cultures and immigrants throughout the island’s history.

-Many dishes are a fusion of Portuguese, Japanese, and Chinese, but the classic Hawaiian recipes like poke have no substitute.
+Many dishes are a fusion of Portuguese, Japanese, and Chinese flavors, but the classic Hawaiian recipes like poke have no substitute.

-Hawaiian dishes are prevalent in most states of the United States.
-And, the island’s cuisine is much more than poke—which is served in thousands of variations, right from Europe to Asia.
+Hawaiian dishes are prevalent in most states in the United States.
+The island’s cuisine is much more than poke—which is served in thousands of variations, right from Europe to Asia.

 Saimin is one of the favorite street foods for native Hawaiian people.
 It’s like the iteration of the famous egg-noodle soup, which was first unveiled during the plantation era of this island.